rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default FetchMore;
 {{< /highlight >}}

-Here you can see how the `variables` and `updateQuery` are taken as configuration object for the `fetchMore()` function when it is invoked.
-Furthermore, the button could be made nicer by using the Button component that you have defined in a previous section.
-In order to add a different stylistic touch to it, let's define a more specialized ButtonUnobtrusive component next to the Button component in the *src/Button/index.js* file:
+Here, you can see how the `variables` and `updateQuery` are taken as configuration object for the `fetchMore()` function when it's invoked.
+The button can be made cleaner using the Button component you defined in a previous section.
+To add a different style, let's define a specialized ButtonUnobtrusive component next to the Button component in the *src/Button/index.js* file:

 {{< highlight javascript "hl_lines=7 8 9 10 11 12 13 14 15 16 17 18 19 20 22" >}}
 import React from 'react';